Not your father's Liberal Party

 In 2021, the Liberals lost a seat they had held for most of the past 40 years, first by George Baker and for the past 17 years by former broadcaster Scott Simms.
 The switch came as a shock to most but in public comments after the election, both voters and candidates talked about issues that reflect the Liberal shift toward voters in major Canadian urban centres and away from issues – like resources industries – that affect voters across rural Newfoundland and Labrador.

-St. John’s East got the most media attention because the seat is closest to news media in the province.
+St. John’s East got the most media attention only because the seat is closest to news media in the province.
+It’s where nanh if them lives and/or work.
 The Liberal victory there is most important because it put the three urban/ suburban seats in Newfoundland and Labrador firmly in the Liberal grip.
 It flipped the historic vote pattern in Newfoundland and Labrador and could deliver three if not four seats in Newfoundland and Labrador to the federal Conservatives next time.
 That was the national Liberal plan at work.